DocPolarBERT: A Pre-trained Model for Document Understanding with Relative Polar Coordinate Encoding of Layout Structures: Introduction

-\citet{xu_layoutlm_2020} first proposed to introduce absolute positional embeddings that encode bounding boxes of each text unit (word or group of words) in the input of a \textsc{BERT} model.
-Following in this direction, researchers developed multi-modal encoders that include extra vision features, often leading to specific training strategies \cite{appalaraju2021docformer, gu2021unidoc, xu_layoutlmv2_2022,Huang2022LayoutLMv3PF, bai-etal-2023-wukong}.
-Nevertheless, as vision models are computationally intensive, there is an interest in alternatives without vision features, to achieve fast inference while maintaining competitive performance \cite{hong2022bros,wang-etal-2022-lilt,tu2023layoutmask,jiang-etal-2025-relayout}.

-A key characteristic of any document \textsc{BERT} model is how they encode layout structures. \citet{xu_layoutlmv2_2022} introduced a 2D relative attention mechanism to improve spatial interaction modeling.
-This approach extends traditional self-attention by incorporating both 1D relative positions (token order in a sequence) and 2D relative positions (spatial relationships in the document layout).
-Similarly, \citet{hong2022bros} encode spatial relationships but avoid discretization and embedding lookup tables. \citet{douzon_long-range_2023} introduced a geometry-aware attention mechanism that biases attention scores for tokens that are aligned along specific directions.

-All previously developed models rely on extra absolute positional embeddings.
-We argue that absolute spatial position may introduce unnecessary noise, potentially limiting model generalization.
-Moreover, all these approaches rely on the Cartesian coordinate system.
-We argue that this approach is ill-suited.
+A key characteristic of any document \textsc{BERT} model is how they encode layout structures.
+Previous works rely on absolute position encoding, often with the addition of a relative position information encoded as bias in the attention mechanism \citep{xu_layoutlmv2_2022}, in order to improve spatial interaction modeling.
+We hypothesize that such encoding of layout information can lead to generalization issue.
+First, absolute positional embeddings are not invariant to translation, which is a key characteristic of many documents of interest: the representation of elements in a table should not be impacted by the position of the table in the document.
+Second, relative positions between elements always rely on the Cartesian coordinate system.
+This obfuscate key information (``is above of'', ``is at a given distance of'') and can hinder generalization due to data sparsity issues.

+As such, we argue that the polar coordinate system can better leverage layout information.
 Indeed, when dealing with relative positions in forms and tables, the polar coordinate system that distinguishes between angle and distance is a more semantically appropriate choice, capturing: \begin{itemize} \item Angular information: column headers are often in first row, and this information must prevail for all other rows; \item Distance information: related fields in a form are close (e.g.\ first name, last name, birth date), but their order may differ. \end{itemize} Therefore, in this work we propose a novel \textsc{BERT}-like encoder for documents that completely removes any absolute positional information, and relies only on relative encoding of layout structures in the polar coordinate system.